-Google search engine, with over 90% of the world’s search engine market share is the indisputable master tool to get you found online.
+Google search engine, with over 90% of the world’s search engine market share is the indisputable master tool to get you found on the results page.
 It compiles information from many different sources, including:

 Sources: statcounter and ardorseo